UK sets up new Vaccine Taskforce as COVID-19 death toll hits 14,576

-The UK government on Friday announced the creation of a Vaccine Taskforce to urgently find a coronavirus vaccine and prepare industry to manufacture it at scale once it is developed as the COVID-19 death toll in the country rose by a further 847 to hit 14,576.
-Addressing the daily Downing Street briefing, UK Business Secretary Alok Sharma said the new taskforce, led by the government’s Chief Scientific Adviser Sir Patrick Vallance, is a collaboration between business and industry and academia and is aimed at coordinating efforts to discover a vaccine, funnel resources and support to industry and research institutions and review regulations to remove any blocks in scaling it up.
+The UK has set up a taskforce to urgently find a coronavirus vaccine and prepare the industry to manufacture it at scale once it is developed, as 847 fresh death were reported due to the COVID-19, taking the death toll in the country to 14,576.
+Addressing the daily Downing Street briefing, UK Business Secretary Alok Sharma said on Friday the new Vaccine Taskforce, led by the government's Chief Scientific Adviser Sir Patrick Vallance, is a collaboration between business and industry and academia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)